This is Janet Hankins. I cannot even imagine launching Kuel Life without her story.

 KUEL LIFE: Who influenced you the most in life and why?

-JANET: My parents influenced me most.
+JANET: My parents influenced me the most.
 When I was growing up, they provided a stable foundation that grounded me and allowed me to grow and contribute.
 As I was growing up, they prioritized family time and made themselves available.
 They were loving and supportive but also let us know when they thought we were off course or making bad decisions.
 My parents have also played a role in my adult life; I’ve been able to connect with my parents on a different level from when I was young.
 They’ve been a wonderful sounding board for instrumental decisions.

 KUEL LIFE: What is the best advice you’ve been given from another woman?